-In FY 2018, the City of Providence used roughly 37,015,997 kWh of electricity; a 32% reduction from its 2010 baseline and 14 % reduction from FY 2017 (see Figure 3).
-Though the primary driver for electricity reduction was the conversion of the City's streetlight to LEDs, other factors included lighting retrofits at Providence's schools and municipal buildings, along with transitions to more energy efficient electronics and appliances.
+In FY 2019, the City of Providence used roughly 38,904,402 kWh of electricity; a 29% reduction from its 2010 baseline and 3% increase from FY 2018 (see Figure 3).
+The primary driver for electricity reduction was the conversion of the City's streetlight to LEDs, which occurred in FY 2018.
+Other factors over the years include lighting retrofits at Providence's schools and municipal buildings, along with transitions to more energy efficient electronics and appliances.